lumpn/unity-persistence/README.md

 # unity-persistence
-Platform independent methods for saving and loading user data in Unity.
+Uniformly save and load user data in Unity across all platforms.